zeuslawyer/mock-interviewer-gpt/README.md

 - Google Gemini for providing the API
 - Clerk for authenticating the login process
-- Drizzle ORM for allowing to set the database and streamline the process
+- Drizzle ORM for enabling efficient database setup and streamlining processes.

 ## Contact